 Algebra I formalizes and extends the mathematics students learned in the middle grades.
-Five critical areas comprise Algebra I: Relations and Functions: Linear Equations and Inequalities; Quadratic and Nonlinear Equations; Systems of Equations and Inequalities; and Polynomial Expressions. critical areas deepen and extend understanding of linear and exponential relationships by contrasting them with each other and by applying linear models to data that exhibit a linear trend, and students engage in methods for analyzing, solving, and using quadratic functions.
-The Mathematical Standards apply throughout each course and, together with the standards. prescribe that experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+Five critical areas comprise Algebra I: Relations and Functions; Linear Equations and Inequalities; Quadratic and Nonlinear Equations; Systems of Equations and Inequalities; and Polynomial Expressions.
+The critical areas deepen and extend understanding of linear and exponential relationships by contrasting them with each other and by applying linear models to data that exhibit a linear trend, and students engage in methods for analyzing, solving, and using quadratic functions.
+The Mathematical Standards apply throughout each course and, together with the prescribe standards, content that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.